hay-kot/dev-env/win-path/README.md

 This assumes that your templates are located in the `C:\PATH\TO\COOKIECUTTERS` that you previously set.
 This script also performs some other set-up tasks associated with creating a python project enviroment

 **Execution Order:**
-      1. Checks is CookieCutter template exists
+      1. Checks if CookieCutter template exists
       2. Calls CookieCutter and takes in user inputs.
       3. Traverses into directory and creates a virtual enviroment using the venv alias in this directory
       4. Upgrade Pip